HoleInOneStudios/Repo-Template/README.md

 # Repo-Template

-This a template for new repos.

-> The repos that use this template may not look like this because this template has had many revisions, and not everything here is needed or I found out later it was redundant.
+The repos that use this template may not look like this because this template has had many revisions, and not everything here is needed or I found out later it was redundant.
 I also will not go around updating each repo everytime this template is changed because I don't have the time or the effort to do that.

 ## Folder Structure